 Marketing 2.0 Data Management: The Challenge

-The amount of data a business expects to receive in case it chooses to facilitate Web 2.0 as channels to communicate with customers is overwhelming.
+The amount of data a business expects to receive if it chooses to facilitate Web 2.0 as a channel to communicate with customers is overwhelming.
 Each day, we create as much as 2.5 Quintillion bytes of data.
 This is translated as 1 followed by 18 zeros.
 Of course, not all of them are related to Web 2.0, but it still a lot.
-For example, there are 12 terabyte of new tweets daily according to IBM.
-In addition to that, the retrieved information is not in a structured at all.
-It comes in different format and it’s the business responsibility to make sense out of it.
+For example, there are 12 terabytes of new tweets daily, according to IBM.
+In addition to that, the retrieved information is not structured at all.
+It comes in a different format, and it’s the business’s responsibility to make sense out of it.

 How to implement a Marketing 2.0 Model: The Solution

-Implement Marketing 2.0 Model in order to manage information related to customers, a company should have a data management plan that includes having Customer Relationship Management, CRM, capabilities.
-In order for this plan to succeed it should have the following specifications and capabilities:
+Implement the Marketing 2.0 Model to manage information related to customers, a company should have a data management plan that includes Customer Relationship Management, CRM, capabilities.
+For this plan to succeed, it should have the following specifications and capabilities:

 - Data Collection

 - Data Analysis

 - Data Retrieval